 - The text of the word that matches the pattern.
-Both word and pattern can contains unicode characters and can be mixed case.
+Both word and pattern can contain unicode characters and can be mixed case.

 - This is the rank of the word, as specified in the original INSERT statement.

-- This is an edit distance or Levensthein distance going from the pattern to the word.
+- This is an edit distance or Levenshtein distance going from the pattern to the word.

 - This is the language-id of the word.
 All queries are against a single language-id, which defaults to 0.
 For any given query this value is the same on all rows.

 - The score is a combination of rank and distance.
 The idea is that a lower score is better.
 The virtual table attempts to find words with the lowest score and by default (unless overridden by ORDER BY) returns results in order of increasing score.